dipcoat-image/finitedepth/doc/source/tutorial/tutorial.rst

 .. literalinclude:: config-rect.yml
     :language: yaml

-Here, we specified the substrate type to :class:`RectSubstrate` and coating layer type to :class:`RectLayerShape`.
-We also passed necessary parameters, which are described in their docstrings..
+Here, the core classes are set to the following types:

+* Reference type is not specified, thus defaults to :class:`Reference`.
+* Substrate type is set to :class:`RectSubstrate`.
+* Coating layer type is set to :class:`RectLayerShape`.

+The new types require additional parameters, which are also specified in the configuration file.

 The resulting coating layer instance is equipped with fancy visualization:

 .. figure:: output/rectcoat.jpg
    :align: center
+   :figwidth: 45%

    ``rectcoat.jpg``

-Also, analysis data of the substrate geometry and the coating layer shape are saved in ``rectsubst.csv`` and ``rectcoat.csv``:
+Also, analysis result of the substrate and the coating layer are saved in ``rectsubst.csv`` and ``rectcoat.csv``:

-.. csv-table:: subst.csv
+.. csv-table:: rectsubst.csv
-   :file: output/subst.csv
+   :file: output/rectsubst.csv
    :header-rows: 1

 .. csv-table:: rectcoat.csv
    :file: output/rectcoat.csv
    :header-rows: 1

-The meaning of these data are described in the class docstrings of :class:`RectSubstrate` and :class:`RectLayerShape`.

-Likewise, by implementing your custom classes and specifying them in configuration file, you can customize your analysis.
-Refer to :ref:`howto` and :ref:`api` pages for more explanation.
+Likewise, you can implement your own classes equipped with custom visualization and analysis algorithms, and specify them in configuration file to perform customized analysis.
+Refer to :ref:`howto` and :ref:`api` pages for more details.

 Controlling visualization
 -------------------------

-Configuration file can define options to visualize the analysis result.
+Configuration file can control visualization result.

 Download :download:`config-rect2.yml` file.
 The contents of the file are:

 .. literalinclude:: config-rect2.yml
     :language: yaml

+This configuration has two additional fields compared to the previous file:
+``coatinglayer.draw_options`` and ``coatinglayer.deco_options``.
-The visualization result is now different.
+As a result, the visualization result is now different.

 .. figure:: output/rectcoat2.jpg
    :align: center
+   :figwidth: 45%

    ``rectcoat2.jpg``

-The new parameters are purely cosmetic and does not modify the analysis data.
+The additional fields are purely cosmetic and does not affect the analysis result, which is determined by ``parameters``.

 .. csv-table:: rectcoat2.csv
    :file: output/rectcoat2.csv